Rainbow (Johnny Cash album)

-Rainbow is the 70th album by American country singer Johnny Cash, his last for Columbia Records, released in 1985 (see 1985 in country music).
+Rainbow is the 70th overall album by American country singer Johnny Cash, his last for Columbia Records, released in 1985 (see 1985 in country music).
 "I'm Leaving Now", which was re-recorded 15 years later for Cash's American III: Solitary Man, was released as a single rather unsuccessfully, but the album's signature song is a cover of Kris Kristofferson's "Here Comes That Rainbow Again", which also appeared on Cash's 1995 collaboration with Kristofferson, Willie Nelson and Waylon Jennings - known as The Highwaymen - entitled The Road Goes on Forever, though it was sung solo by Kristofferson on the latter.
-Also included is a cover of Creedence Clearwater Revival's "Have You Ever Seen the Rain?," from Pendulum.
+Also included is a cover of Creedence Clearwater Revival's "Have You Ever Seen the Rain," from Pendulum.
 The album also includes the song "Love Me Like You Used To," which was later recorded by fellow country singer Tanya Tucker, and became a country hit for her.
 Following the release of this album and a duet album with Jennings in 1986, Cash moved to Mercury Records as a result of Columbia's fading interest in his music, though he later returned to Columbia for the second Highwaymen album.